milka77/z-services/README.md

 * After all required fields are filled out and the form was submitted a success message appears.

-The site have the mobile first approach design.
-The navigation menu changes from a box on the top left corner on mobile version to a full width top fixed navigation bar on the desktop version.
+The site has the mobile-first approach design.
+The navigation menu changes from a box on the top left corner on the mobile version to a full-width top fixed navigation bar on the desktop version.

 ## Media